 2. The rise of the Nazis and the Holocaust led the two communities to unite and advocate for each other.

-Despite Rosenwald and Washington’s extraordinary collaboration, there were also significant divisions between the two communities.
+Notwithstanding Rosenwald and Washington’s extraordinary partnership, there were also significant divisions between the two communities.
 Many Jews were influenced by the general racism of the time, and Black people by the antisemitism.
-(Learn more about the tensions between the two communities in the early 20th century in our video.)
+(Learn more about the tensions between the two communities in our video.)

 But in the 1930s and 1940s, the divisions between the two communities largely fell by the wayside with the rise of a new force in the world that united both communities.